-Filters are used in residential HVAC systems to protect equipment and to remove particulate pollutants that can pose a serious health hazard.
+Filters are used in residential heating, ventilation, and air conditioning (HVAC) systems to protect equipment and to remove particulate pollutants that can pose a serious health hazard.
 There is an increased interest in filtering indoor air to improve air quality as an alternative or compliment to simply providing more air.
 This interest comes from many sources: health professionals (such as the American Lung Association), regulatory bodies (California Air Resources board) and engineers/designers (ASHRAE Standard 62.2).

 Lastly, the rates of filter fouling are highly variable – implying that more guidance is necessary here for occupants on acceptable filter lifetimes.
 The results of this study will be used to inform future potential changes to residential energy codes in California (Title 24) and to the national residential ventilation standard: ASHRAE 62.2.